bassem072/chaty/README.md

 - **Group Chat Image Change**: Group admins can change the group chat image, helping to set the tone for the group.
 - **Search**: Users can search for specific chats and groups, making it easier to navigate through the application.

+Each feature is designed with the user in mind, aiming to provide a smooth, engaging, and enjoyable chatting experience.

 ## Future Features

 Chaty website plans to implement the following features to enhance the user experience: